nod0n/calamares_wiki/Home.md

 ## User's Guide

-The user's guide is intended to be generic instructions for installing with Calamares, describing the various end-user visible parts of the installation process.
-Unfortunately, nothing has been written for it yet; you'll have to use the installation instructions from one or another distribution that uses Calamares.
+The [user's guide](Users-Guide) is intended to be generic instructions for installing with Calamares, describing the various end-user visible parts of the installation process.
+This is intended as a *starting point* for distribution documentation, not as a replacement for it.

 ## Translator's Guide